cpieloth/GPGPU-on-Hadoop/README.txt

 Example jobs:	k-Means Clustering, Numerical Integration
 Description:
 This code does not provide a ready-to-use OpenCL support for Hadoop.
 The code is part of a master's thesis, which investigates the possibilities of a GPU-based acceleration of Hadoop.
-It tests different libraries for linking OpenCL to MapReduce framework (Hadoop streaming, Hadoop Pipes, JavaCL, JOCL).
+It tests different libraries for linking OpenCL to MapReduce framework (Hadoop Streaming, Hadoop Pipes, JavaCL, JOCL).
 In addition, the GPU-based acceleration of the map phase and reduce phase is analysed.
 Furthermore, the impact of memory organization (Hadoop <> OpenCL) is investigated.
 For each study, there is a sub-project with the necessary code.

 Used libraries & software: